atlanhq/camelot/docs/user/advanced.rst

 Specify column separators
 -------------------------

-In cases like this `PDF <_static/pdf/column_separators.pdf>`__, where the text is very close to each other, it is possible that Camelot guesses the column boundaries incorrectly.
-To correct this behavior, you can specify the *x* coordinates for column separators by plotting the `text <geometry_text>`_ on the page.
+In cases like this `PDF <_static/pdf/column_separators.pdf>`__, where the text is very close to each other, it is possible that Camelot may guess the column separator coordinates incorrectly.
+To correct this, you can explicitly specify the *x* coordinate for each column separator by plotting the `text <geometry_text>`_ on the page.

 You can pass the column separators as a list of comma-separated strings to :meth:`read_pdf() <camelot.read_pdf>`.

-In the case where no table area is specified, a single element list of column separators will be applied to the whole page.
+In case you passed a single column separators string list, and no table area is specified, the separators will be applied to the whole page.
 When a list of table areas is specified and there is a need to specify column separators as well, the length of both lists should be equal, each table area will be mapped to each column separator string using their indices.

-If you have specified two table areas, ``table_areas=['12,23,43,54', '20,33,55,67']``, and only want to specify column separators for the first table (since you believe that Camelot will be able to get the second table for you!), you can pass an empty string for the second table in the column separators' list, like this ``columns=['10,120,200,400', '']``.
+If you have specified two table areas, ``table_areas=['12,23,43,54', '20,33,55,67']``, and only want to specify column separators for the first table (since you can see by looking at the table that Camelot will be able to get it perfectly!), you can pass an empty string for the second table in the column separators' list, like this, ``columns=['10,120,200,400', '']``.

 Let's get back to the *x* coordinates we got from plotting `text <geometry_text>`_ that exists on this `PDF <_static/pdf/column_separators.pdf>`__, and get the table out!